emeriona/emeriona-website/README.md

 # EMERIONA Global

-Official website of EMERIONA Global — a global impact ecosystem focused on empowering people, ideas, and innovation through leadership, technology, and development.
+Official website of EMERIONA Global — a globa
+EMERIONA is a global impact ecosystem empowering people, ideas, and innovation to create sustainable change through leadership,technology,and development

 ## Vision